 Green Flag: On their website, Green Flag say this about membership renewals: “You agree to accept that the policy will be automatically renewed each year on the payment details you provided upon purchasing.
 This is the simplest way to ensure you’re always covered for total peace of mind.
 Otherwise, just let us know if you would not like automatic renewal.”

 Granite Breakdown does not auto-renew your cover.

 Jonathan explains, “At Granite Breakdown we’re confident that the service we provide customers mean they will be eager to renew their cover with us.

 We believe in transparency; there are no hidden charges or auto-renewals when you take out a cover with us.

 And with our annual cover costing just £30, we’re sure that Northern Ireland motorists will put the extra money they’re saving to better use.”

 You can also see our price comparison of breakdown cover here.

 Over 20,000 Northern Ireland members trust Granite Breakdown.
-You can get an annual membership today for only £30 by clicking HERE.
+You can get an annual membership today for only £30.
+Buy yours today.